naude-r/spark/PR-STATUS.md

 # Pull Requests status

-Most recent (after 2019) [Pull Requests](https://github.com/perwendel/spark/pulls) are added [as branches](https://github.com/Intellisrc/spark/branches/stale) in this fork.
+Most recent (after 2019) [Pull Requests](https://github.com/perwendel/spark/pulls) were added [as branches](https://github.com/Intellisrc/spark/branches/stale) in this fork.

 This is the current status for each PR: